Kandovan Iran: a beautiful cave village

 Kandovan lies in the remote northwestern corner of Iran, close to the city of Tabriz.
 Situated in the Sahand mountain range it can actually get cold here.
 For most of the year, there are wonderful views on the snow-capped peaks around the village.

 It is Mount Sahand, the highest mountain around Tabriz, that is responsible for the impressive and strange rock formations.
 This volcano, that is now dormant, was active for more than 11 million years.
+The mountains around Kandovan are a great place to go hiking and trekking.
+Unfortunately the trails are not marked, but a guide can show you the natural beauty of the area, including some hot springs as well.

 The name Kandovan probably refers to the Persian word Kandoo that means beehive.
 From afar the village indeed looks like such and it is a picturesque place well worth a visit.